theseus-os/theseus-os.github.io/posts/2021-06-28-Hello-Theseus.md

    * Fully-safe memory management for arbitrary memory regions
    * Compiler-assisted resource and state management
    * Dynamic loading and linking of system components at runtime
-   * Full cuustom unwinding from high-level applications to low-level kernel entities
+   * Full custom unwinding from high-level applications to low-level kernel entities
    * Robust fault tolerance with a tiny core dependency set
    * Live evolution of components at any layer/level of the system
  * 🙁 More "basic" features that are missing: